gradle/gradle/design-docs/ide-integration.md

 ## Feature - Developer uses projects from multiple Gradle builds from IDE

 Projects might define a binary dependency on a library produced by another project.
-Usually, these projects are built separate from each other and live in distinct source code repositories.
+Usually, these projects are built separately from each other and live in distinct source code repositories.
- The typical workflow for a developer that has to work on both projects would be to make change to project A, publish its artifact and build project B with the changed dependency.
-If the library version of project A changed, project B needs to depend on the new artifact version.
+ The typical workflow for a developer that has to work on both projects would be to make a change to project A, publish its artifact and build project B with the changed dependency.
+If the library version of project A changes, project B needs to depend on the new artifact version.
 For developers this workflow is cumbersome and time-consuming.
 This feature allows a developer to work on multiple projects in a single IDE session that would normally be independent.

 ### Story - Introduce the concept of a "workspace" to the Tooling API